lyamwalburn/MHAPI/README.md

 Future goals

-Add new ingredients into app, currently this must be done manually - [] Add an export to plain text/email/other todo app for shopping lists - [] Fix DB structure to include an ingredients table, this would simplify some of the work arounds that arose later in the project - []
+Add new ingredients into app, currently this must be done manually - []<br>
+Add an export to plain text/email/other todo app for shopping lists - []<br>
+Fix DB structure to include an ingredients table, this would simplify some of the work arounds that arose later in the project - []<br>
-Get price data from current supermarket prices and give an indication of cost per meal - [] Add the ability to search for meal types e.g. pasta,indian,chicken,vegitarian - [] Pagenation when loading all recipies in - []
+Get price data from current supermarket prices and give an indication of cost per meal - []<br>
+Add the ability to search for meal types e.g. pasta,indian,chicken,vegitarian - []<br>
+Pagenation when loading all recipies in - []<br>
-Tidy up css - []
+Tidy up css - []<br>
-accessibility/html tags improvements - []
+accessibility/html tags improvements - []<br>
-add mobile versions of larger images - [] pictures for the cooking steps - [] scale recipie ammounts based on how many people user wishes to feed, currently all recipes are for two people - [] email verification when signing up - [] recapatcha when creating meals to prevent bot spam - [] forgotton password functionality - [] my account page for users personal info/preferences/password change - []
+add mobile versions of larger images - []<br>
+pictures for the cooking steps - []<br>
+scale recipie ammounts based on how many people user wishes to feed, currently all recipes are for two people - []<br>
+email verification when signing up - []<br>
+recapatcha when creating meals to prevent bot spam - []<br>
+forgotton password functionality - []<br>
+my account page for users personal info/preferences/password change - []<br>